 Omega XL Asthma Research Summary

 OmegaXL is also touted to improve asthma.
-Here is a quick review of the human Omega XL asthma research to date.
-As above, I will classify whether “it works” or “it does not work” based only on research that noted statistically significant results.
+Here is a quick review of the asthma research.
+As before, I will classify whether “it works” or “it does not work” based only on research that noted statistically significant results.

-Based on the asthma research above, I'm not sure if Omega XL helps asthma or not.
+Based on the asthma research above, I'm not sure if the supplement helps asthma or not.
 From these 3 studies, it looks like Omega XL works at 300 mg a day and 1200 mg per day but not at 600 mg per day?
-That makes no sense to me.
-Again, this goes to problems with how the investigations were conducted.

 Omega XL And Heart Disease